-PINE SHATTERING BONE BLASTING IG THE FAMILY 2.00 PER CAR
+BRING THE FAMILY 2.00 PER CAR CONCESSION AND TICKET

-CONCESSION AND TICKET BOOTH OPEN 6:30 P.M.
+BOOTH OPEN 6:30 P.M.
 SHOW TIME - 7:30 P.M.
 DRIVE IN & INDOOR THEATRE

-COLORADO TROPHY - 1im Marks, recently returned from a hunting trip to Colorado, shows the trophy antlers from the 750-pound Elk he bagged during his week there meeting Tuesday, Oct.
-21.
+COLORADO TROPHY - Jim Marks, recently returned from a hunting trip to Colorado, shows the trophy antlers from the 750-pound Elk he bagged during his week there.

 TURNIPS ANYONE?
-Ten-year-old Terry Douglas, son of Mr and Mrs. Calvin Douglas, harvested these giants during the Monday school holiday.
+Ten-year-old Terry Douglas, son of Mr. and Mrs. Calvin Douglas, harvested these giants during the Monday school holiday.
 The largest of turnips measured 16" around.
 Combined weight of both was four pounds.